 Chewing gum stains

-Soak the item in hot vinegar for 1-3 minutes, but always test for colorfastness first.
+Soak the item in hot vinegar for 1 to 3 minutes, but always test for colorfastness first.
 You can do this by applying a small amount of vinegar to an inconspicuous area of the garment.
-After a few minutes, blot with a paper towel, and if no color comes off on the towel, your garment is colorfast, and you can continue to pre-treat.
+After a few minutes, blot with a paper towel, and if no color comes off on the towel, your garment is colorfast, and you can continue to pretreat.

 Step 4.
 Determine How Much Detergent to Use

-Before selecting your cycle, always check the care label first.
+before selecting your cycle, always check the care label first.
 Aside from your detergent, the speed of agitation and temperature of the water are what get your clothes their cleanest.
 After you’ve sorted your items by color or fabric type, choosing the right cycle should be easy.
-Check the table below to see what speed and what temperature to wash clothes for the best results:
+Check the table below on speeds and water temperatures to better understand how to wash different clothes for the best results:

 Fabric Type: Best for wool, silk, and any other, fragile garments that say “gentle wash” on the tag